General Description / Cultural Significance

 Recently there have been plans to monitor and determine how to respond to climate change disasters more effectively in the country.
 And the people in the country are optimistic about the revitalization of the pineapple industry.

-Permanent Mission of the Republic of Guinea to the United Nations, Research for World Sensorium, Published on World Sensorium original website.
+Permanent Mission of the Republic of Guinea to the United Nations.
+This statement can be found on the World Sensorium original website.